 3. Once assigned, the team member’s name will appear to the right of the task name.

-1. To assign a specific color to each team member and/or resource, go to the People tab at the top of your project page.
+1. To assign a specific color to each team member, go to the People tab at the top of your project page.

-2. Click none (under the Task Color column) to the right of the team member or resource name.
+2. Click none (under the Task Color column) to the right of the team member name.

 3. Choose a color by clicking on the colored square.
-This will automatically apply the color to each task that the team member or resource is assigned to.
+This will automatically apply the color to each task that the team member is assigned to.

 Some work may not be able to start until other tasks are complete.
 That’s where dependencies come in handy.
 Dependencies enable you to connect tasks and control the order in which they get done.